temporalio/documentation/docs/application-development/features.md

 //...
 private static JacksonJsonPayloadConverter yourCustomJacksonJsonPayloadConverter() {
   ObjectMapper objectMapper = new ObjectMapper();
-  // your custom conversion logic return new JacksonJsonPayloadConverter(objectMapper);
+  // Add your custom logic here. return new JacksonJsonPayloadConverter(objectMapper);
 }
 //...
 ```

-To set your custom Payload Converter, use it with [`withPayloadConverterOverrides`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/common/converter/DefaultDataConverter.html#withPayloadConverterOverrides(io.temporal.common.converter.PayloadConverter...)) with a new instance of the `DefaultDataConverter` in your `WorkflowClient` options that you use in your Worker process and to start your Workflow Executions.
+To set your custom Payload Converter, use it with [withPayloadConverterOverrides](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/common/converter/DefaultDataConverter.html#withPayloadConverterOverrides(io.temporal.common.converter.PayloadConverter...)) with a new instance of `DefaultDataConverter` in your `WorkflowClient` options that you use in your Worker process and to start your Workflow Executions.

 The following example shows how to set a custom `YourCustomPayloadConverter` Payload Converter.